 Read the rest of this article »

-Tags: Ahmose-Meritamun, Ahmose-Nefertari, Ankhenespepy II, Arsinoe III, Ashayet, Atumneferu, Bintanath, Cleopatra VII, Hatshepsut, Kawit, Khentkawes I, Mentuhotep II, Mutemwia, Nebetnehet, Nefertiti, Nefret II, Nefru, Queens, Sobeknefru, Tausret, Tiaa, Tiye
+Tags: Ahmose-Meritamun, Ahmose-Nefertari, Arsinoe III, Bintanath, Cleopatra VII, Khentkawes I, Mutemwia, Nefertiti, Queens, Sobeknefru, Tausret, Tiaa, Tiye

 Almost everybody knows what the Great Sphinx of Giza is, but how much do we really know about it?
 In this article we will be looking at the role of sphinxes in Egyptian mythology—what they are, what they mean, and what they did.
 We will also be taking an in depth look at the history of the Great Sphinx.
 Who may have built it and why?
 When was it built?
 Do we really know?